Procedure Guide ·Blood Panel ·2026

 Cost vs Deductible

-At $100-$300, a single blood panel may not exceed your deductible.
-But blood work is rarely done alone — it's part of a larger diagnostic workup that includes the exam, imaging, and treatment.
-The combined cost often exceeds the deductible, making each component reimbursable.
+At $100-$300, blood work alone may not exceed your deductible.
+But it's rarely done alone-part of larger diagnostic workup with exam, imaging, treatment.
+Combined cost often exceeds deductible, making each component reimbursable.

 Red flag · Pre-existing